Thyroid Disorders (cont.)

 Nodules are lumps or abnormal masses within the thyroid.
 Nodules can be caused by benign cysts, benign tumors, or, less commonly, by cancers of the thyroid.
 Nodules may be single or multiple and can vary in size.
 If nodules are excessively large, they may cause symptoms related to compression of nearby structures.

-About 60,000 cases of thyroid cancer are diagnosed yearly in the US.
 Thyroid cancer is far more common among adult women than men or youth.
 About 2/3 of cases occur in people under age 55.
 There are different kinds of thyroid cancer, depending upon the specific cell type within the thyroid that has become cancerous.
 Most cases of thyroid cancer have a good prognosis and high survival rates, especially when diagnosed in its early stages.

 Viewers share their comments